aadibajpai/blog/doc/Home.md

 ## `cmark-gfm` issue?

+If you're not using the nix-shell setup that automatically installs cmark-gfm and you also haven't provisioned it on your own, then note that ../internal contains prebuilt binaries for cmark-gfm for linux and macOS that might be useful.

 You might want to verify that the bundled copy works on your machine, especially if "Linux amd64" doesn't sound like a good description of your computer.